Introduction

 Conversational Interfaces

-Users can interact with software through natural language.
+Users can talk to software in plain language.

 Lesson 6: Focus on Customer Retention